Jessie1128/Origin-Repository/README.md

 ## Main Features.
 - Login and signup system with MySQL database.
 - Using keyword to search for attractions.
-- Infinite scroll/lazy load.
+- Infinite scroll / lazy load by pure JavaScript without a library.
+- Apply keyword research for attractions.
-- Custom image silder.
+- Custom image slider with pure JavaScript.
-- Online payment system with TapPay.
+- Third Party payment system with TapPay.
+- RESTful API：Interface between Front-End and Back-End.

 ## Contact
 Jessie Lin